 - Avoid doing any strenuous activities.

-- Patients should limit pain medicine within the first four to six hours after the injection so that the diagnostic information obtained is accurate.
+- Patients should limit pain medicine within the first four to six hours after the injection so the diagnostic information obtained is accurate.

 - Avoid driving, unless specifically approved by the treating physician.

 - If sedation was used, the patient should not drive for 24 hours after the procedure.

 The Week after the Facet Injection